bordeux/amxmodx-papaj/README.md

 ### Changing the sound file
 1. Edit `SOUND_FILE` constant
 2. Recompile the plugin
-3. Place the new MP3 file in `cstrike/sound/`
+3. Place the new WAV file in `cstrike/sound/`

 ### Changing duration
 1. Edit `FILTER_DURATION` constant (in seconds)
 2. Recompile the plugin
-3. Make sure your MP3 file length matches the duration
+3. Make sure your WAV file length matches the duration

 ## Technical Details